rediwo/redi-orm/modules/orm/tests/README.md

 - Fixed update operations to properly apply where conditions
 - Added map support to scanning utilities for flexible result handling
 - All ORM tests now pass successfully

+## Driver Conformance

+The RediORM project includes a comprehensive driver conformance test suite that ensures consistent behavior across all database drivers (SQLite, MySQL, PostgreSQL).
+While the JavaScript ORM tests focus on the JavaScript API, the Go conformance tests verify that all drivers implement the same behavior at the driver level.
+This guarantees that JavaScript code will work consistently regardless of the underlying database.